 - Digital media preservation – particularly in relation to preservation strategies for interactive media

-Dr Daniel Ashton is a senior lecturer and teaches on the Media Communications and Creative Media Practice degree courses.
+Dr Daniel Ashton is Director of the Media Futures Research Centre and a senior lecturer teaching on the Media Communications and Creative Media Practice degree courses.
 His research focuses on creative industries and labour.
 Research publications in this area include: Convergence; Journal of Cultural Economy; and European Journal of Cultural Studies.
 He is also on the editorial board for Media Education Research Journal and Digital Culture and Education.
 During 2010-11 he led a Higher Education Academy Teaching Development Research Project on Creative Contexts: Work placements, peer learning and professional practice in the creative industries.
 During 2011-12 he is leading a Higher Education Academy Teaching Development Research Project on Flexible Learning through Professional Practice.
-In Autumn 2013 his co-edited volume with Dr Caitriona Noonan, Cultural Work and Higher Education, will be published with Palgrave Macmillan.
+In Autumn 2013 his co-edited volume with Dr Caitriona Noonan, Cultural Work and Higher Education was published with Palgrave Macmillan.

-He is supervising a PhD on games journalism (with Professor Newman), and would welcome proposals for research projects in the following areas:
+He is supervising two PhD students (cultural entrepreneurship; film industries crowdfunding) and would welcome proposals for research projects in the following areas:

 - Media and cultural industries and policy

 - Media education